taytom258/terraria/README.md

 > Script will copy over existing data if it exists to the proper folders.

 ## Usage (Interactive Mode)
-With no WORLD environment variable set, interactive mode will be enabled.
+With no WORLD environment variable set, interactive mode will be enabled.<br/>
 Follow the prompts to generate a world with your desired configuration.
 ```
 docker run --rm -it \